tomjoht/tomjoht.github.io/_restapicourse/docapis_understand_curl.md

 See the <a href="{{ "/docapis_answers" | prepend: site.baseurl}}#curlParameters">cURL parameters</a> on the answer page to check your responses.

 {{tip}} When you use cURL, the terminal and iTerm on the Mac provide a much easier experience than using the command prompt in Windows.
 If you're going to get serious about API documentation but you're still on a PC, consider switching.
-There are a lot of utilities that you install through a terminal that <i>just work</i> on a Mac.
-You won't constantly be needing to add things "to your path." {{end}}
+There are a lot of utilities that you install through a terminal that <i>just work</i> on a Mac. {{end}}

 ## More Resources